 1. Mutual is the default at the top of the planting list

 For ranks 1–15, the exported neighbors are overwhelmingly mutual.
 That is a graph-health check: the densest commercial grapes are not given one-way “also try” tips; they are wired as reciprocal confusion.
-When you see a → one-way edge lower in the catalog (Nebbiolo → Pinot, Pinotage → Syrah), treat it as a different study object — exam-critical, but not planting-weighted mutual spine.
+When you see a → one-way edge lower in the catalog (Nebbiolo → Pinot Noir, Pinotage → Syrah), treat it as a different study object — important in the glass, but not planting-weighted mutual spine.

 2. Hubs overlap into cliques — drill the clique, not one edge